RetroBunn/TTUSB-NVDA/README.md

 This add-on also works with the original TripleTalk USB since they use the same Windows drivers, but keep in mind that the NVDA add-on was tested against the Mini, so I cannot guarantee that it works with the TripleTalk USB in USB mode, as I don't have access to one myself.

 > Please Note: This add-on has been vibe coded with the help of AI, so not everything might be perfect.
 There might be some crashes here and there, and the code might not be up to par, and some of the implementations might be hacky at best.
+Despite this, however, actual human verification was done by myself and another tester who has an actual TripleTalk unit to verify everything works as intended.
 Real human contributions, fixes, and feedback are always welcome.

 > Also worth noting is that this isn't a Python 3 port of the existing TripleTalk USB add-on from Alex H. This add-on was made from scratch, but credit goes to him for creating the original Python 2 driver.